 Knew One is a technology and design-focused deals and networking site based in Sheen, home to some of China’s most valuable tech firms.
 Compared to similar sites, Knew One is a more close-knit community where members share their interests in small niche items such as artsy British-imported mugs, startup-designed headphones, and high-tech drones.
 TOM FORD, SKI, Chanel, Dior, and LAM are also frequently featured on its product recommendation page.

 People with similar interests can form or join groups that focus on particular types of products, allowing them to share their own shopping experiences and find reviews in a time-saving fashion.
 Knew One’s main goal is to introduce the very best goods, regardless of their price.
-A chair from Herman Miller Arron that costs over $1,000 or Pro 2 keyword that sells for over $200 has appeared in their newsletters.
+A chair from Herman Miller Arron that costs over $1,000 or a Pro 2 keyword that sells for over $200 has appeared in their newsletters.

 Similarly, Knew One’s target audience is not average online shoppers but high-income people or geeks in the Internet and high-tech industries that want and are financially capable to be the innovators or early adopters of new products.
 Knew One also has its own iOS application called Less.
 Instead of simply migrating content from its website, Knew One has built Less to be a photo-heavy networking app that provides users with different photo editing filters when they want to write and share reviews of certain products.

 We can help you build your e-commerce strategy in China